fahmy-dev/week-2-shopping-list/README.md

 # Week 2 Code Challenge: Shopping List
-This project contains a challenge, in Javascript, completed for Week 2 of Phase 1 - Software Engineering at Moringa School.
+This project contains a challenge completed for Week 2 of Phase 1 - Software Engineering at Moringa School.

+## Project Description
+It is an interactive shopping list in the form of a website, where you can add items and their prices.

 ## How to Access it
 1. Open your Terminal and clone this repository